Brian Cox (actor): 2018–2023: Succession

-Upcoming projects
+Recent projects

-In November 2020, it was announced that Cox is joining the cast of the "audio movie series" Unsinkable told in 11 20-minute episodes based on the oil tanker MV San Demetrio, set on fire by a German battleship in 1940; the crew was ordered to abandon ship, but reboarded the burning vessel two days later and with no charts or radio sailed her to Britain.
-He will also appear in the revenge thriller The Jesuit set in the backdrop of the Mexican underworld, in Wittgenstein's Poker as Bertrand Russell, and in Skelly.
+In November 2020, it was announced that Cox would be joining the cast of the "audio movie series" Unsinkable, told in eleven 20-minute episodes based on the oil tanker MV San Demetrio, set on fire by a German battleship in 1940; the crew was ordered to abandon ship, but reboarded the burning vessel two days later and with no charts or radio sailed her to Britain.

-In August, he signed on to executive produce Mending the Line and star as a Vietnam veteran who teaches a young injured soldier how to fly fish hoping it would help him cope with his physical and emotional trauma.
-In September, it was announced that he will star in the political thriller The Independent which centers on a young journalist who teams up with her idol (Cox) to uncover a major conspiracy.
+He was executive producer of and starred in the 2022 American drama film Mending the Line.
+He plays a Vietnam veteran who teaches a young injured soldier how to fly fish, hoping it would help him cope with his physical and emotional trauma.
+He stars in the 2022 political thriller The Independent, which centres on a young journalist who teams up with her idol (Cox) to uncover a major conspiracy.

+Cox appears in the 2024 films Skelly and provided the voice of Helm Hammerhand in the animated film The Lord of the Rings: The War of the Rohirrim.